JSorngard/lambert_w/README.md

 on the complex plane.

 Fukushima's method does not allocate, recurse, or iterate.
-It works by approximating the W function as a piecewise-rational function where each piece takes a simple transformation of the input as its argument.
+It works by approximating the W function as a piecewise-rational function where each piece takes a transformation of the input as its argument.

 The implementation uses conditional switches on the input value, followed by either a square root (and possibly a division) or a logarithm.
 Then it performs a series of additions and multiplications by constants from a look-up table, and finishes the calculation with a division.

 This crate provides two approximations of each branch, one with 50 bits of accuracy (implemented on 64-bit floats) and one with 24 bits